Evertras/rcc/README.md

 | Key       | S    | The key for the coverage data.
 Generally the full repository URL, such as `github.com/Evertras/rcc`. |
 | Value1000 | N    | The value of the percent coverage for the key, multiplied by 10 and stored as an integer for precision. |
 | LastUpdated | S  | The timestamp of when this coverage was last set. |

+Note that this is only really supported in the lambda version for now.

 ## How it's deployed